carloslk18/nebula-gm/README.md

 ### 🚀 SpaceShip

-A basic game made with Java and LibGDX.
+A basic game made with Java and <a href="https://github.com/libgdx/libgdx">LibGDX</a>.

 <hr>